-Cover your art area with newspaper.
-Using Crayola® Washable Watercolors and Crayola Paint Brushes, color a sky background on watercolor paper.
+Students cover their work areas with recycled newspaper.
+Using Crayola® Washable Watercolors, color a sky background on watercolor paper.
 For a wash of color, wet the paper first.
 Use varying amounts of paint to create a realistic sky effect.
 Dry.

 On a separate piece of watercolor paper, sketch helium balloons in different sizes and shapes with Crayola Colored Pencils.
 Color them with various colors of watercolor paint and brushes.
 Dry.